-Practicing a specific deep breathing technique can cut hypertension both immediately and in long term – if you it them the right way.
+Practicing a specific deep breathing technique can cut hypertension both immediately and in the long-term – if you do it the right way.

 Even the FDA has approved device-guided breathing to lower Hypertension;

-Well, the faster you breathe the higher your BP will be, because fast shallow breathing drives down CO2 levels – which constricts your blood vessels.
+The faster you breathe the higher your blood pressure will be because fast shallow breathing drives down CO2 levels – which constricts your blood vessels.